 As soon as Job cried in his bitter anguish, Blessed be the name of the Lord.., Satan’s first attempt to shipwreck, My bond-slave Job, ended in defeat.
 Satan’s first deadly plan to cause Job to err against God’s way was defeated.
 Satan was defeated through Job.
 The first time the evil one moved against Job, it was to afflict him in spirit and soul.
 The second time Satan 'smote' him, he smote him in the physical realm as well.
 The enemy was seeking to devour the plan and purpose God had for his servant Job – just as today, the enemy seeks to overthrow God’s plans in the life committed to Him.

 Again, Satan came, to present himself before the Lord.
 Again, Satan was summoned by the Eternal One, to give an account of himself.
 Again, the Sovereign Lord, Who is always progressing towards His perfect plan, permitted Satan to 'again' afflict His servant – in order to accomplish HIS eternal purposes that Christ should be all in all – the focus of God’s plan from eternity past.
 And so we read, again Satan smote Job.

-From start to finish, Job is a wonderful type of God’s whole plan for Man.
-James tells us Job is for an example of suffering affliction, and of patient endurance” – and so for a second time we are told that again Satan smote Job.
-In some of scriptures most intense spiritual struggles we find this word 'smote'.
+From start to finish, Job is a wonderful type of God’s whole plan for man.
+James tells us Job is for an example of suffering affliction, and of patient endurance.
+And so for a second time we are told that again Satan smote Job.
+In some of the Scripture's most intense spiritual struggles we find this word 'smote'.
 Time and again God divides Satan against his own evil self – to smite himself, for Jesus asks is if Satan also be divided against himself, how shall his kingdom stand?
 Luke 11:18

 Never miss a post